After a bout of reading good but rather heavy book club books, I felt like some mental time out.

 I have long been a fan of the delightful Inspector Ghote novels, and this book does not disappoint.

-Can there be a more likeable detective than the slightly put upon, scrupulously honest, solidly middle class Ganesh Ghote ?
+Can there be a more likeable detective than the slightly put upon, scrupulously honest, solidly middle-class Ganesh Ghote?
 Inspector Ghote strides his way through the crowded noisy streets of Bombay, circa early-1980s, solving crimes in his own low-key intuitive way.

 This is Bombay before it became Mumbai.
 Before mobile technology.
 When victorias could still be seen on the streets.

-When I got to know and love the city, incidentally, which is why (I suspect) I have always had a weakness for these books.
+This is exactly the same time when I got to know and love the city, incidentally, which is why (I suspect) I have always had a weakness for these books.

 In “The Sheriff of Bombay”, Inspector Ghote must solve a series of murders.
 A prostitute from the notorious Falkland Road “cages” has been murdered, and Inspector Ghote suspects the murderer to be none other than the high-profile, popular, likeable Sheriff of Bombay.